-Palamina may need to enter into negotiations with landowners and other groups in local communities in Mexico and/or Peru in order to conduct further exploration and development work on its properties.
-There is no assurance that future discussions and negotiations will result in agreements with landowners and other local community groups in Mexico and/or Peru or if such agreements will be on terms acceptable to Palamina so that Palamina may continue to conduct exploration and development activities on these properties.
+Palamina may need to enter into negotiations with landowners and other groups in local communities in Peru in order to conduct further exploration and development work on its properties.
+There is no assurance that future discussions and negotiations will result in agreements with landowners and other local community groups in Peru or if such agreements will be on terms acceptable to Palamina so that Palamina may continue to conduct exploration and development activities on these properties.